-Assessing and challenging the reserving assumptions and methodology (on a gross and net of outwards reinsurance basis) for reasonableness and consistency year on year based on our knowledge and understanding of the reserving policy within the Group.
+Assessing and challenging the reserving assumptions and methodology (on a gross and net of outwards reinsurance basis) based on our understanding of the reserving policy within the Group.
 This has also involved comparing the Group's reserving methodology with industry practice and understanding the rationale for any key differences.